Veterinary Technician Schools in Florida

 Hillsborough Community College

-Hillsborough Community College of Plant City—just outside of Tampa—provides a two-year associate of science (AS) degree in veterinary technology with 73 credits.
-The hands-on program can be completed in two years (five terms).
-Hillsborough prepares students for work in various environments, such as private clinics, humane societies, and biomedical research labs.
-Its mission statement summarizes the program outcome goals, including offering superior instruction, innovative technology, and plenty of empirical, hands-on experience for its students to prepare them for their careers.
+Hillsborough Community College of Plant City—just outside of Tampa—provides a two-year associate of science (AS) degree in veterinary technology that consists of 73 credits.
+The program is very hands-on and can be completed in two years (five terms).
+Hillsborough prepares students for work in a variety of environments such as private clinics, humane societies, and biomedical research labs, among others.
+Its mission statement summarizes the program outcome goals which include offering superior instruction, innovative technology, and plenty of empirical, hands-on experience for its students to prepare them for their careers.

 • Location: Plant City, FL